-8 Ways Plan Sponsors Can Boost The Success Of HSA Accounts
+7 Ways Employers Can Boost The Success Of HSA Accounts

-For plan sponsors looking to help employees save on current medical expenses, as well as grow funds for retirement healthcare costs, a health savings account (HSA) and an HSA-qualified health plan is a perfect choice.
+For employers looking to help employees save on current medical expenses, as well as grow funds for retirement healthcare costs, a health savings account (HSA) and an HSA-qualified health plan is a perfect choice.
 However, plan sponsors should be aware that the way they set up and communicate their plans could have a major impact on employee adoption rates.
-Here are 8 simple tips for developing an HSA-focused plan that gets employees excited about participating:
+Here are 7 simple tips for developing an HSA-focused plan that gets employees excited about participating:

 1. Offer HSA investment options, rather than just a cash/debit card option

-A recent study of adults aged 50 or older with a household income of $150,000 or more found that 64% of participants are “terrified” of what healthcare costs may do to their retirement savings.
-For plan sponsors, the best way to rectify those fears is to give participants the option to invest HSA funds and let them grow for retirement medical expenses.
-And given that the average couple retiring in 2018 at age 65 will be liable for over $400,000 of non-Medicare-covered medical expenses, having a dedicated savings stream for healthcare costs is much needed.
-Employees should know that if they paid for that $400,000 of medical expenses with 401(k) funds, they could pay as much as $130,000 more in taxes.
+A recent Nationwide study found that more than 70% of participants said one of their top fears in retirement is their health care costs getting out of control.
+For employers, the best way to rectify those fears is to give participants the option to invest HSA funds and let them grow for retirement medical expenses.
+And given that the average couple retiring in 2019 at age 65 will be liable for nearly $400,000 of non-Medicare-covered medical expenses, having a dedicated savings stream for healthcare costs is much needed.
+Employees should know that if they paid for that amount of medical expenses with 401(k) funds, they could pay up to an additional $100,000 in taxes.
 However, by investing HSA dollars, they can grow funds to pay for those costs tax-free.

 2. Check with new hires about transferring previous HSAs